tagolino/aip-plus-rapid-app-workbench-delivery-training/README.md

     - Mission: To curate the IP (Intelligence Platform?) of our partners and make that IP consumable
   - ##### Introduction to AIP+
     - This training will provide a high-level overview of the AIP+ Execution Engine and AIP+ Rapid Application Workbench, including basic fundamentals and key benefits of AIP+.
+    - GDPR: General Data Protection Regulation
+    - CDP: Client/Customer Data Protection
+    - What is AIP+ Rapid Application Workbench?
+AIP+ Rapid Application Workbench is our accelerator to rapidly develop industry relevant applications to deliver outcomes.
+It is an application development environment with page definition framework that makes it easy to create applications around predictive and forecasting analytical models.
+    - Why AIP+ Rapid Application Workbench?
+The AIP+ Rapid Application Workbench reduces development complexity and speeds up time-to-market by re-using pre-built code-fragments, graphical widgets, data and analytic models for common business scenarios.
+AIP+ Rapid Application Workbench delivers more than 50 pre-built applications for various industries and domains and draws on Accenture's industry expertise and vertical solutions.
   - ##### AIP+ Technical Architecture
     - This course is an overview of AIP+ Technical Architecture.
   - ##### AIP+ Support